Philadelphia Media Holdings: Founding

-In 2005, media company Knight Ridder's stock dropped to US$52.42 from US$80 in 2004.
+In 2005, media company Knight Ridder's share listed price dropped to US$52.42 from US$80 in 2004.
 This drop in stock price prompted the company's three top stock holders to pressure Knight Ridder's board of directors to sell the company to raise the price of its shares.
 Knight Ridder was put up for sale in November 2005, with The McClatchy Company announcing it was purchasing the company in March 2006.
 Along with the purchase, the McClatchy Company announced it was selling twelve of the least profitable Knight Ridder newspapers, including The Philadelphia Inquirer, the Philadelphia Daily News, and the two papers' joint website, Philly.com.

 Before the announcement of the sale of Knight Ridder, Brian Tierney, the founder and former CEO of the public relations and advertising firm Tierney Communications, had expressed interest in purchasing the Philadelphia papers.
 After the announcement of McClathcy's plan to sell the papers, Tierney began to assemble a group of advisers and investors to purchase the papers with.
 Tierney formed a group of Philadelphia area investors and businesspeople to form Philadelphia Media Holdings.
 Almost all of the investors were either former clients of Tierney's or were with him on the board of directors of The Episcopal Academy.
 While Tierney found investors, Citizens Financial Group's president Stephen Steinour arranged financing.
 Working with Tierney a month before they even knew if the Philadelphia papers would be for sale, Steinour arranged US$450 million in financing from Citizens Financial Group's owner, the Royal Bank of Scotland.

 Competing with Onex Corporation, Yucaipa Cos., Avista, and Daily News L.P. for the Philadelphia newspapers, Philadelphia Media Holdings submitted its bid on May 16.
 On May 17, Tierney was told Philadelphia Media Holdings had the best bid, but they needed more money.
 After two days of negotiations, on May 19 McClatchy chairman Gary B. Pruitt told Tierney they had a deal.
 The deal was announced May 23, with Philadelphia Media Holdings paying US$515 million and assuming the papers' liabilities, including US$47 million in pension liabilities.

 There was excitement that The Philadelphia Inquirer and the Philadelphia Daily News would be under local ownership for the first time since Walter Annenberg sold the paper to Knight Newspapers in 1969.
 The buyout was met with skepticism, however, among the employees at The Inquirer, who feared the new owners might threaten the editorial independence of the newspaper.
 Concerns were especially directed to Brian Tierney, who in the past had criticized Inquirer reporters for doing negative stories about his clients during his time at Tierney Communications.
 Tierney allayed fears by having the members of Philadelphia Media Holdings sign a pledge not to interfere with the paper's editorial independence.
 Tierney said he would combat The Inquirer's decreasing revenue and circulation by spending millions on advertisements and promotions and not by laying off staff.